 To correctly identify which object to create in Salesforce, you must use a prefix.
 In the SAML assertion, use the Account prefix for all fields in the Account schema (for example Account.AccountId) and Contact prefix for all fields in the Contact schema.
 In this example, the Contact prefix has been added to the Email field name.

 In addition to the standard fields supported for regular SAML JIT users, these fields are supported for accounts.
+Some fields are required.

 Fields Required Comments

-Billing Street City / State PostalCode Country
+Billing Street City y State PostalCode Country

 AnnualRevenue

 Description

 Fax